 One of the little features of WordPress is that you can see where incoming readers came from (their search criteria, or a site that redirected them).
-Yesterday I was quite interested to see a few viewers coming in from a Burleson Consulting article which referenced a page I had written about getting some help from statspack for a recent trouble-shooting exercise.
+Yesterday I was quite interested to see a few viewers coming in from a Burleson Consulting article [ed: no longer available] which referenced a page I had written about getting some help from Statspack for a recent trouble-shooting exercise.

-He even managed to claim that someone commenting on my note had used a “similar approach” (which, by this point in his screed, implied the methods he had quoted from his book) to get massive performance improvements – when the commentator had explicitly followed up my points about “the critical path”, and “only doing the work that needed to be done”.
+He even managed to claim that someone commenting on my note had used a “similar approach” (which, by this point in his screed, implied the methods he had quoted from his book) to get massive performance improvements although the commentator had explicitly been following up my points about “the critical path”, and “only doing the work that needed to be done”.

 Despite the general misdirection of this article it does highlight one interesting point.
 In a section headed: